 Pausing to get out and inspect the marker, you are immediately struck with a feeling of being alone.
 It is very quiet, except for the occasional passing vehicle—a far cry from the hustle and bustle a mere 40 minutes to the east.
 Yet, this monument stands as the only reminder to the carnage and destruction that took place there so many years ago.

 Described by one Union Soldier as “a post village lying quaint and picturesque,” the town of Aldie sprouted up from Charles Fenton Mercer’s mill and store house.
 Mr. Mercer elected to name his house and the town Aldie, after Aldie Castle in Scotland.
 Aldie has changed very little since the War of the Rebellion, save for several shops and a fire department.
-Fortunately, the urban sprawl of Northern Virginia has spawned very little change to the town.
-But change it did forever on 17 June as it became the focal point of the cavalrymen from both armies.
+Fortunately, the urban sprawl of Northern Virginia has not impacted the town.
+But it would change forever on on 17 June 1863 as it became the focal point of the cavalrymen from both armies.

-Leading off the advance of Gregg’s Division was the four regiments of Judson Kilpatrick’s brigade, the 1st Massachusetts, 2d and 4th New York and the 6th Ohio.
-Kilpatrick would be accompanied by Alanson Randol’s combined Batteries E and G, 1st U.S. Artillery.
+Leading off the advance of Gregg’s division were the four regiments of Judson Kilpatrick’s brigade; the 1st Massachusetts, 2d and 4th New York and the 6th Ohio.
+Kilpatrick was accompanied by Alanson Randol’s combined Batteries E and G, 1st U.S. Artillery.
 Marching east at almost the same time came the brigade of Thomas Munford, consisting of the 1st, 2d, 3d, 4th, and 5th Virginia Regiments.
 Like his counterpart, Munford also had the added luxury of being supported by James Breathed’s Battery of Horse Artillery.

-Aldie would be a meeting engagement, meaning that neither side expected to find one another.
+Aldie was a meeting engagement, meaning that neither side expected to find one another.
 Around 2:30 that afternoon, elements of the 2d New York ran into pickets from the 2d Virginia Cavalry just east of town.
 Utilizing their numbers, the New Yorkers pushed the Virginians back through the town to the west, only to run up against the 5th Virginia under the command of Thomas Rosser.
-In turn, Rosser ordered his men into the fight and pushed the 2d New York back into the town.
+In turn, Rosser ordered his men into the fight and pushed the 2d New York back into the village.
 Rosser then directed his regiment to some high ground west of Aldie.
 This withdrawal allowed Kilpatrick time to bring up the rest of his brigade as well as to deploy Randol’s Battery on a high knoll near the Snickersville Turnpike.
 Deploying his regiments in order of the line of march as they arrived, the 6th Ohio joined the 2d New York on the Little River Turnpike.
-The 4th New York came on line to support both Randol’s guns and the 1st Massachusetts Cavalry.
+The 4th New York came on line to support Randol’s guns along with the 1st Massachusetts.

 The 1st Massachusetts Cavalry was formed in the fall of 1861.
 Its companies were made up from various militia units within the Bay State.
-In late December, 1861, the Regiment would be sent to Hilton Head, South Carolina.
-They would remain in this “Garden of Eden,” as one Trooper called it, until August, when two of the three Battalions would be sent to Virginia to join the Army of the Potomac.
+In late December, 1861, the regiment was sent to Hilton Head, South Carolina.
+They remained in this “Garden of Eden,” as one trooper called it until August when two of the three Battalions were sent to Virginia to join the Army of the Potomac.
 By the early summer of 1863, the 1st Massachusetts had seen little fighting.
-Beyond some skirmishing in South Carolina, the Regiment did not participate in any of the fighting at Antietam and Fredericksburg.
-Although they would be engaged in some skirmishing during Stoneman’s Raid, up until this time in the war, the most fighting the Regiment had seen was at Stevensburg during the Brandy Station battle.
+Beyond some skirmishing in South Carolina, the regiment did not participate in the Battles of Antietam and Fredericksburg.
+Although they were engaged in some skirmishing during Stoneman’s Raid, up until this time in the war, the most fighting the they had seen was at Stevensburg during the Brandy Station battle.
 This would all change at Aldie.

 There is still some confusion as to who actually ordered the Bay Staters forward.
-With the fighting winding down on the Little River Turnpike, the sphere of combat would shift to the Snickersville Pike between the remainder of Kilpatrick’s and Munford’s Brigades.
-It is probably irrelevant as to whether Lieutenant Colonel Greely Curtis or Major Henry Higginson ordered the Regiment into the fight.
-Whatever the case may be, Higginson ordered his Battalion forward to engage the 2d Virginia just east of the Furr House.
-The Virginians had been sent forward to watch the Turnpike and to hold their position long enough for the rest of the Brigade to arrive should they encounter the enemy.
-A squadron of the 4th Virginia would join their comrades here momentarily.
+With the fighting winding down on the Little River Turnpike, the sphere of combat shifted to the Snickersville Pike between the remainder of Kilpatrick’s and Munford’s brigades.
+It is probably irrelevant as to whether Lieutenant Colonel Greely Curtis or Major Henry Higginson ordered the regiment into the fight.
+Whatever the case may be, Higginson ordered his battalion forward to engage the 2d Virginia just east of the Furr House.
+The Virginians had been sent ahead to watch the Turnpike and to hold their position long enough for the rest of the brigade to arrive should they encounter the enemy.
+A squadron of the 4th Virginia joined their comrades here momentarily.
 Utilizing the stone wall east of the residence, the Virginians opened fire on the Bay Staters.
-Pressing his men forward, Higginson would be shot down along with one of his squadron commanders, Captain Lucius Sargent.
+Pressing his men forward, Higginson was shot down along with one of his squadron commanders, Captain Lucius Sargent.
 The sudden loss of leadership caused the attack to break down, until Lieutenant Charles Parsons led a contingent from Sargent’s squadron up the road.
-Parson’s men would push back the 4th Virginia, who were still mounted and completely bypass the contingent of the 2d Virginia behind the stone wall.
-Parsons led his men past the Furr House but was stopped at the knoll west of the house by the rest of Munford’s brigade which was arriving on the field.
-Finding themselves cut off, Parsons would extricate his men and take a detour to rejoin the rest of Kilpatrick’s Brigade at Aldie.
+Parson’s men pushed back the 4th Virginia, who were still mounted and completely bypassed the contingent of the 2d Virginia behind the stone wall.
+Parsons led his men past the Furr House but was stopped at the hill west of the house by the rest of Munford’s brigade which was arriving on the field.
+Finding themselves cut off, Parsons had to extricate his men and take a detour to rejoin the rest of the brigade.

 Now it was time for the 4th New York to advance.
-Led forward by their Colonel, Luigi di Cesnola, the New Yorkers would run into the rest of the 4th Virginia along with elements of the 5th Virginia who had joined the Brigade after the fight along the Little River Turnpike.
-The attack was a disaster.
+Led forward by their Colonel, Luigi di Cesnola, the New Yorkers collided with the rest of the 4th Virginia along with elements of the 5th Virginia who had joined the brigade after the fight along the Little River Turnpike.
+The attack was summarily repulsed.
 Di Cesnola had his horse shot out from under him and was taken prisoner.

 With Adams out of action, the only Union force left on the field was Lieutenant Charles Davis’ squadron from the 1st Massachusetts.
-Davis boldly ordered his men to draw sabers and led them in a charge in column up the Turnpike.
-As they rounded the bend in the road west of the Furr House, the Virginians opened fire and cut the Bay Staters to pieces.
-Davis himself was wounded during the attack, which gave out in front of the stone wall and at the base of the knoll.
+Davis boldly ordered his men to draw sabers and led them in a charge in column up the turnpike.
+As they rounded the bend in the road west of the Furr House, the Virginians opened fire and shattered the blue ranks.
+Davis himself was wounded during the attack, which gave out in front of the stone wall atop the hill.

 The Union attacks were spent against the Confederate positions west of the Furr residence.
 Neither the 1st Massachusetts nor the 4th New York could offer any resistance to the impending Confederate counterattack.
 It came in the form of Colonel Thomas Owen’s 3d Virginia.
-There were no immediate Union reinforcements at hand and the Turnpike was open for Owen’s Virginians to advance and capture not only Randol’s Battery, but the vital intersection of the Turnpikes.
-Luck would have it that the lead element of J. Irvin Gregg’s brigade were now coming onto the field in the form of the Calvin Douty’s 1st Maine Cavalry.
-Spotting Douty’s Regiment, which had executed one of the more memorable charges at Brandy Station, Kilpatrick ordered them to deploy and save Randol’s guns.
-Kilpatrick himself would order Douty forward.
+There were no immediate Union reinforcements at hand and the turnpike was open for Owen’s Virginians to advance and capture not only Randol’s Battery, but the vital road junction. of the Turnpikes.
+Luck would have it that the lead element of Col. J. Irvin Gregg’s brigade were now coming onto the field in the form of the Calvin Douty’s 1st Maine Cavalry.
+Spotting Douty’s regiment, which had executed one of the more memorable charges at Brandy Station, Kilpatrick ordered them to deploy and save Randol’s guns.
 Douty took his place at the head of his Regiment and led them in what would be his last charge.
-The men from Maine hit the Virginians and steadily drove them back to the stonewall west of the Furr House.
-It was here that Douty was killed, but his last effort helped secure the Turnpike for Gregg’s Division.
-By this time, darkness was ascending and the two sides began to disengage.
+The men from Maine hit the Virginians and steadily drove them back to their position west of the Furr House.
+It was here that Douty was killed, but his last effort helped secure the turnpike for Gregg’s division.
+Douty’s charge marked the last major phase of the battle.
+With darkness settling over the landscape, the two sides began to disengage.

-Within the next several days, the Union and Confederate cavalries would clash again west of Aldie at Middleburg and Upperville.
-However, the 1st Massachusetts would not participate in this fighting, but would only serve in a supporting role at Upperville.
-The Regiment had been decimated at Aldie.
-Of the 294 troopers engaged, 198 would be counted as casualties.
-The regimental history lists 60 engagements in which the Regiment was either present or directly participated in.
+Within the next several days, the Union and Confederate cavalry clashed again to theat Middleburg and Upperville.
+The 1st Massachusetts did not directly participate in this fighting but played only a minor supporting role at Upperville.
+The Bay Staters had been decimated at Aldie.
+Of the 294 troopers engaged, 198 were counted as casualties.
+The regimental history lists 60 engagements in which the regiment was either present or directly participated in.
 Many of these engagements are quite familiar to students of cavalry operations: Todd’s Tavern, Trevilian Station and Haw’s Shop.
 But at none of these did the regiment sustain such a high loss as they had at Aldie.
 It is difficult to find another instance in which a cavalry regiment, Union or Confederate, sustained such a high loss of men in battle.
-That is what stands out, both today and to the Veterans of the regiment—so much so that twenty-eight years after the dust settled at Aldie, the Bay Staters returned.
+That is what stands out, both today and to the Veterans of the regiment—so much that twenty-eight years after the dust settled at Aldie, the Bay Staters returned.